cap-js/docs/guides/databases.md

 - If you refer to a column name in the annotation, you need to take care of a potential name mapping yourself, for example, for structured elements.

 - Annotation `@sql.prepend` is only supported for entities translating to tables.
-It can't be used with views nor with elements.
+It can't be used with views or with elements.
 - For SAP HANA tables, there's an implicit `@sql.prepend: 'COLUMN'` that is overwritten by an explicitly provided `@sql.prepend`.

 * Both `@sql.prepend` and `@sql.append` are disallowed in SaaS extension projects.